China halts short-term visas in South Korea, first response to COVID curbs | Business

 - China

-The Chinese embassy in South Korea has suspended issuing short-term visas for South Korean visitors, it said on Tuesday, the first retaliatory move against nations imposing COVID-19 curbs on travellers from China.
+The Chinese embassy in South Korea has suspended issuing short-term visas for South Korean visitors, it said on Tuesday, the first retaliatory move against nations imposing COVID-19 curbs on travellers from the world's second biggest economy.
 The embassy will adjust the policy subject to the lifting of South Korea's "discriminatory entry restrictions" against China, it said on its official WeChat account.

+The curbs come "in disregard of scientific facts and the actual epidemic situation in their own countries," foreign ministry spokesman Wang Wenbin told a regular briefing in Beijing, without mentioning South Korea.
+"China firmly rejects this and will take reciprocal measures," Wang added.
+"Countries should not ... engage in political manipulation or discriminatory practices."

+'NO POLITICS' South Korea last week ordered a PCR test for travellers arriving from China, joining a growing list of countries adopting border curbs amid concern over infections after China abruptly ended its stringent "zero-COVID" policy.

-Effective Thursday, arrivals are also required to provide a negative PCR result, taken within 48 hours of the beginning of the journey to South Korea, or a rapid antigen test taken within 24 hours, while short-term visa issuance has been suspended for Chinese nationals until the end of the month.
-On Thursday, South Korean police tracked down a Chinese man who went missing while awaiting quarantine after having tested positive for COVID-19 upon arrival.
+From Thursday, arrivals must also provide a negative result of a PCR test taken within 48 hours of beginning their journey, or a rapid antigen test taken within 24 hours, while short-term visas for Chinese nationals have been suspended until month-end.
+On Thursday, South Korean police tracked down a Chinese man who had gone missing while awaiting quarantine following a positive test result upon arrival.

-South Korea's President Yoon Suk-yeol has said the country's quarantine and border measures should focus strictly on the safety of its citizens without political considerations.
-"No country in the world considers quarantine and border control issues to be a diplomatic, political, economic or trade issue," he told a meeting with health officials on Monday.
+President Yoon Suk-yeol has said South Korea's quarantine and border measures should focus strictly on the safety of its citizens without political considerations.
+"No country in the world considers quarantine and border control issues to be a diplomatic, political, economic or trade issue," he told health officials on Monday.

 "So any developed country in the world would do that.
 That's science, and we should only care about the safety and health of the people."
-The latest tension dampened share prices of South Korean companies with heavy exposure to business with China, sending cosmetics makers LG H &H and Amorepacific down by more than 2% each in late afternoon trade after early gains.
+Some Chinese visitors expressed frustration at the curbs.

+A tour worker, who gave only her last name, Chen, for reasons of privacy, said her first overseas trip in three years foundered when she arrived in South Korea on Friday and tested positive, contradicting the result she got before departure.
+"I was shocked," Chen told Reuters from hotel quarantine.
+"I was doubtful," she added, as she had just recovered from COVID infection last month.
+"But they don't provide any answers and won't give you a chance to verify."

+Chen said she did not find the measures "convincing" as the other passengers on her airplane, mostly South Koreans had been allowed to go home.
+"If this is a method to prevent the spread of the virus, I can't make sense of it."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)